 Man, it was tiring but hella fun!
 It was hard following our itinerary, we didn’t book any tour package.
 There was just me, my friend and the itinerary my sister made.

 Looking back, I wish I knew about Klook.
 Then, we would have had a smoother trip.

-Here’s a list of all the top Hong Kong tours, attractions and things to do offered by Klook.
+Here’s a list of all the top Hong Kong tours, attractions, a few must-haves, and things to do offered by Klook.

 Where To Stay

 Just like us, use your connections.
 Look for your friend’s friend’s friend’s friend and ask if they have space for you to crash in.
 Of course, it’s not free but you’ll save tons of money!

 You can also look for cheap places to book via Agoda.

 Aside from hotels and resorts, you can also opt to stay at an Airbnb.

 Packing for the perfect trip doesn’t have to be a stressful experience, here are some of what I’d recommend packing:

 - Refillable Water Bottle